ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/offline_data_loading.md

     consistency_level="Strong",  # Strong consistency level
 )
 ```
 This code checks if a collection already exists and drops it if it does.
-You then, create a new collection with the specified parameters.
+If this happens, you can create a new collection with the specified parameters.

-If you do not specify any field information, Milvus will automatically create a default `id` field for primary key, and a `vector` field to store the vector data.
+If you do not specify any field information, Milvus automatically creates a default `id` field for the primary key, and a `vector` field to store the vector data.
 A reserved JSON field is used to store non-schema-defined fields and their values.
-You will use inner product distance as the default metric type.
+You can use inner product distance as the default metric type.
 For more information about distance types, you can refer to [Similarity Metrics page](https://milvus.io/docs/metric.md?tab=floating)

 You can now prepare the data to use in this collection.

 ## Prepare the data

-In this example, you will use the FAQ pages from the [Milvus Documentation 2.4.x](https://github.com/milvus-io/milvus-docs/releases/download/v2.4.6-preview/milvus_docs_2.4.x_en.zip) as the private knowledge that is loaded in your RAG dataset/collection.
+In this example, you will use the FAQ pages from the [Milvus Documentation 2.4.x](https://github.com/milvus-io/milvus-docs/releases/download/v2.4.6-preview/milvus_docs_2.4.x_en.zip) as the private knowledge that is loaded in your RAG dataset.

 Download the zip file and extract documents to the folder `milvus_docs`.